layamba25/SplunkEngineerTraining/AWS/Terraform/README.md

 Line 141, to use Captivator Tailscale, change the tag name to your name e.g ``` "tag:john" ```
-Send your email and the tag you used to add your to the Access Control List (ACL) If you have your own Tailscale, this step won't apply.
+Send your email and the tag you used to add you to the Access Control List (ACL) If you have your own Tailscale, this step won't apply.

 ### route53.tf